 The government appealed that decision and challenged the ruling that the criminal code section constituted discrimination on the grounds of sex, similar to the arguments regarding Title VII that were heard by the U.S. Supreme Court in 2019, and that it violated the right of freedom of expression.
 Each of these arguments are novel in the global legal landscape and more firmly establish critical legal principles in the British Commonwealth and around the globe.

-Debevoise litigation partner Lord Goldsmith QC and international dispute resolution associate Conway Blake represented the Human Dignity Trust, the International Committee of Jurists and the Commonwealth Lawyers Association in the proceedings.
+Debevoise litigation partner Lord Goldsmith KC and international dispute resolution associate Conway Blake represented the Human Dignity Trust, the International Committee of Jurists and the Commonwealth Lawyers Association in the proceedings.